FancyWhale69/FACIAL_Automated-FAT/README.md

 2. enter which epoch to use, or default epoch `20` will be selected after 30s.
 3. ourput video will be saved in `./FACIAL_Automated-FAT/FACIAL/Results/<audio_file_name>_epoch_<epoch_number>_results.mp4`

-## if openface fails during preprocess
+## openface using windows
-comment out from line 11 to line 37 inside preprocess.sh, then download openface in [windows](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Windows-Installation) and follow these steps:
+download openface in [windows](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Windows-Installation) and follow these steps:
 - open "cmd" from the search bar.
 - navigate to `OpenFace_2.2.0_win_x64` by writing
 `cd Desktop/OpenFace_2.2.0_win_x64` in the cmd terminal.